%dw 2.0

 Conditional Update

-The update operator has a syntax to write a conditional update if you only want to modify a field under a given condition.
+operator has syntax for writing a conditional update if you want to modify a field under a given condition.

 The following example updates the category based on the name of the user: